 Segovia, because of its unique historical mixing of Christian, Jewish and Muslim cultures, is an ideal focus for students who are considering questions of the relationship between technology and culture and in finding their place in our global society.

-Students live in homestays for the majority of the program.
-On trips, student will stay in hotels that reflect the simplicity and beauty of Spain.
-At least one meal per day will be provided as part of the housing arrangement.
+Students live in local homestays for the majority of the program.
+On overnight program excursions, students will stay in hotels that reflect the simplicity and beauty of Spain.
+All meals will be provided as part of the housing arrangement.
 Note: Special dietary needs can be accommodated on this program, but please notify the Program Director in advance.
 Program participants will dine together for the main meal on excursions.

 EXCURSIONS & EVENTS

 Participants will travel to various cities and historic/cultural sites to experience medieval, renaissance, baroque and modern Spain.
 In recent years the group has traveled to Avila, Toledo, and Madrid.